chrnnk/linux/home-assistant/rsync-backups-to-nfs-server.md

 If you're unsure, accept defaults by pressing Enter.

 ### Copy the SSH public key to the target NFS server
-You can manually copy the public key (id_ed25519.pub) to the target NFS server, however, it’s much easier to use the ```ssh-copy-id``` utility included with the OpenSSH suit:
+You can manually copy the public key (id_ed25519.pub) to the target NFS server, however, it’s much easier to use the ```ssh-copy-id``` utility included with OpenSSH:

 ```ssh-copy-id USER@IPADDRESS```